Semistable periods of finite slope families: Cohomology of families of -modules

-By the main result of \cite{KPX}, one knows that $H^i(D_S)$ is a finite $S$-module and commutes with flat base change in $S$.
+By the main result of \cite{KPX}, one knows that $H^i(D_S)$ is a finitely generated $S$-module.
+It therefore follows that $H^i(D_S)$ commutes with flat base change in $S$.
+That is, if $S\ra S'$ is flat, then $H^i(D_S)\otimes_SS'\cong H^i(D_{S'})$.
 This enables a cohomology theory for families of $\m$-modules over general rigid analytic spaces.

-\begin{defn} Let $X$ be a separated rigid analytic space over $\Q$, and let $D_X$ be a family of $\m$-modules over $X$.
-For each $0\leq i\leq 2$, we define $H^\bullet(D_X)$ to be the cohomology of the complex
+\begin{defn} Let $X$ be a rigid analytic space over $\Q$, and let $D_X$ be a family of $\m$-modules over $X$.
+We define $H^\bullet(D_X)$ to be the cohomology of the complex of sheaves